Britax Boulevard ClickTight ARB Review

 Ease of Install - LATCH

 While this seat is known for its easy installation using the vehicle belt, it is just as easy to install using the LATCH hooks.
-The LATCH hooks are the clip style, which makes them more difficult to remove (you'll need to push them in and then turn them sideways to pull out), but they work well and are easy enough to use.
-The seat feels stable once installed and the LATCH belt is easy to tighten and release, or at least not as difficult to release as some of the competition.
+The LATCH hooks are the clip style, making them more difficult to remove (you'll need to push them in and then turn them sideways to pull out), but they work well and are easy enough to use.
+The seat feels stable once installed, and the LATCH belt is easy to tighten and release, or at least not as difficult to release as some of the competition.

 Ease of Install - Belt